njeh-oussema/jobSearch-app/README.md

-# frontend
+# job application

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a mobile application that works like a virtual market, connecting workers with service seekers as customers, can easily post work requests, providing specific details of their needs and possibly photos of issues to be resolved.

 A few resources to get you started if this is your first Flutter project: